Academic Job Search - Cover Letter

 Before closing, include a sentence where you list the materials you have enclosed (e.g., CV, dissertation abstract, transcripts, teaching statement/portfolio, writing samples, etc.) and are having sent separately (letters of recommendation).
 You will often be assembling multiple packets at the same time (as in midnight October 14th, midnight November 14th, etc.) for jobs that ask for different combinations of enclosures.
 In addition to telling them what they should have received, it serves as a handy list for you to check before sealing the envelope.

 Should you send a writing sample, even if they haven't asked for one?
-Unless the norm in your discipline is to never send more than they ask for, if you've been smart and have already run off 30 copies at five cents per page (that's only $1.50 for a 30-page chapter) by all means send it.
+Unless the norm in your discipline is to never send more than they ask for, if you've been smart and have already run off 30 copies at five cents per page (that's only $1.50 for a 30-page chapter) or have the option to upload a pdf, by all means send it.
 That way it's in the file should someone become interested in you and want to read more.